Nanotechnology in warfare

 Nanotechnology in warfare is a branch of nano-science in which molecular systems are designed, produced and created to fit a nano-scale (1-100 nm).
 The application of such technology, specifically in the area of warfare and defence, has paved the way for future research in the context of weaponisation.
 Nanotechnology unites a variety of scientific fields including material science, chemistry, physics, biology and engineering.

-Advancements in this area, have led to categorised development of such nano-weapons with classifications varying from; small robotic machines, hyper-reactive explosives, and electromagnetic super-materials.
-With this technological growth, has emerged implications of associated risks and repercussions, as well as regulation to combat these effects. dem impacts give rise to issues concerning global security, safety of society, and the environment.
+Advancements in this area, have led to categorized development of such nano-weapons with classifications varying from; small robotic machines, hyper-reactive explosives, and electromagnetic super-materials.
+With this technological growth, has emerged implications of associated risks and repercussions, as well as regulation to combat these effects.
+These impacts give rise to issues concerning global security, the safety of society, and the environment.
+Nanotechnology has the ability to dramatically escalate the destructive capacity of preexisting weaponry.
 Legislation may need to be constantly monitored to keep up with the dynamic growth and development of nano-science, due to the potential benefits or dangers of its use.
 Anticipation of such impacts through regulation, would 'prevent irreversible damages' of implementing defence related nanotechnology in warfare.

 Origins

 Historical use of nanotechnology in the area of warfare and defence has been rapid and expansive.
 Over the past two decades, numerous countries have funded military applications of this technology including; China, United Kingdom, Russia, and most notably the United States.
 The US government has been considered a national leader of research and development in this area, however now rivalled by international competition as appreciation of nanotechnology's eminence increases.
-Growth of this sphere, therefore has a dominant platform at the forefront of military interests in the use, or misuse of its power.
+Therefore, the growth of this area in the use of its power has a dominant platform in the front line of military interests.

 U.S. National Nanotechnology Initiative

-In 2000, the United States government developed a National Nanotechnology Initiative to focus funding towards the development of nano-science and its technology, with a heavy focus on utilising the potential of nano-weapons.
+In 2000, the United States government developed a National Nanotechnology Initiative to focus funding towards the development of nano-science and its technology, with a heavy focus on utilizing the potential of nano-weapons.
 This initial US proposal has now grown to coordinate application of nanotechnology in numerous defence programs, as well as all military factions including Air Force, Army and Navy.
 From the financial year 2001 through to 2014, the US government contributed around $19.4 billion to nano-science, moreover the development and manufacturing of nano-weapons for military defence.
 The 21st Century Nanotechnology Research and Development Act (2003), envisions the United States continuing its leadership in the field of nanotechnology through national collaboration, productivity and competitiveness, to maintain this dominance.